edinburgh-napier/set09121/labs/lab5/pacman2.md

   void setForDelete();
   bool isVisible() const;
   void setVisible(bool _visible);
-}
+};
 ```

-You should have already had most of this, there are a couple of additions you may not of had.
+You will have already had some of this, but there are a few additions you won't have had.
 Note there is no property for a sprite or a shape.
 What's new is the declaration of a Component, and a vector of components stored privately.

+{:class="important"}
+Remember, you will have to ensure that the Entity calls the Render method of all the components!
+You should check visibility here too...

 ### Component
 In the same header file, we are now going to define the component class.
 The code is remarkably simple.